edresch/coalescence/coalescence.md

 ### Energy

+* *"Nothing rests; everything moves; everything vibrates."* - [The Kybalion](https://www.sacred-texts.com/eso/kyb/kyb11.htm)

-* *"If you want to find the secrets of the universe, think in terms of energy, frequency and vibration."* - [Nikola Tesla](https://imgur.com/Qv9p5IF)
+* "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration." - [Nikola Tesla](https://imgur.com/Qv9p5IF)

 * "When a piece of seemingly solid matter like a human hand is placed under a microscope, we can see that it is made up of molecules.
 As we move closer, we see [atoms,](https://youtu.be/yqLlgIaz1L0) the tiny shadowy balls dancing around their fixed locations.
 We focus on one of the atoms; its interior is lightly veiled by a cloud of [electrons.](https://youtu.be/OsZHRCuTIS8) We come closer, increasing the magnification.
 The shell dissolves and we look on the inside to find… ***nothing.*** Somewhere within that emptiness, we know is a nucleus.
 We scan the space, and there it is, a tiny dot. *At last,* we have discovered something hard and solid, a reference point. *But no!* as we move closer to the nucleus, it too begins to dissolve. ***It too is nothing more than an oscillating field, waves of rhythm.*** Inside the nucleus are other organized fields: protons, neutrons, even smaller “particles.”
-Each of these, upon our approach, also dissolve into pure rhythm." - [George Leonard, The Silent Pulse](https://embright.org/the-silent-pulse/)
+Each of these, upon our approach, ***also dissolve into pure rhythm."*** - [George Leonard, The Silent Pulse](https://embright.org/the-silent-pulse/)

 * “Matter is mostly ghostly empty space.” - [Sir Arthur Eddington, physicist](https://imgur.com/hyMq7T4)

 * “The nucleus of an atom takes up as much room in the atom as an ant on a football field.” - [Diane Powell, neuroscientist](https://doingfaith.com/always-there-is-life/the-esp-enigma.html)

-* "Nothing rests; everything moves; everything vibrates." - [The Kybalion](https://www.sacred-texts.com/eso/kyb/kyb11.htm)
+* “Atoms consist of particles and these particles are not made of any material stuff.
+When we observe them, we never see any substance; what we observe are dynamic patterns continually changing into one another - *a continuous dance of energy.”* - [Fritjof Capra, physicist](https://imgur.com/V5PlM1R)

 * "Solid matter, in the strict construction of the term, simply does not exist.
 The Universe is composed of interacting energy fields, some at rest and some in motion.
 It is, in and of itself, one gigantic [hologram](https://www.sciencedaily.com/releases/2017/01/170130083231.htm) of unbelievable complexity." - [De-classified CIA document](https://www.cia.gov/library/readingroom/docs/CIA-RDP96-00788R001700210016-5.pdf)

-* "Everything is made of atoms ...
-Everything that animals do, atoms do.
-There is nothing that living things do that cannot be understood from the point of view that they are made of atoms acting according to the laws of physics. - [Richard P. Feynman, Nobel Prize-winning theoretical physicist](https://todayinsci.com/F/Feynman_Richard/FeynmanRichard-Atom-Quotations.htm)

-* “Atoms consist of particles and these particles are not made of any material stuff.
-When we observe them, we never see any substance; what we observe are dynamic patterns continually changing into one another - a continuous dance of energy.” - [Fritjof Capra, physicist](https://imgur.com/V5PlM1R)

-* "Once you can accept the universe as matter expanding into nothing that is something, wearing stripes with plaid comes easy." - [Albert Einstein](https://www.goodreads.com/quotes/16479-once-you-can-accept-the-universe-as-matter-expanding-into)

-* "It´s like a thought wave - invisible state OR quantum wave function spread over space and time.
-Not a wave of matter, but a wave in what?
-In a universal ocean - an ocean of pure potentiality - a unified field - superstring field that of which we are all made of." - [John Hagelin, Ph.D.](https://imgur.com/eULXDOI)

 * "I realized that I can no longer define the boundaries of my body.
 I can't define where I begin and where I end, because the atoms and the molecules of my arm blended with the atoms and molecules of the wall.
 I felt at one with all the energy that was, and it was beautiful there.” - [Dr. Jill Bolte Taylor, neuroscientist ](https://w.wiki/Cwh)

+* "Once you can accept the universe as matter expanding into nothing that is something, wearing stripes with plaid comes easy." - [Albert Einstein](https://www.goodreads.com/quotes/16479-once-you-can-accept-the-universe-as-matter-expanding-into)

+* "Physical objects are not in space, but these objects are spatially extended.
+In this way, the concept of "empty space" loses its meaning." - [Albert Einstein](https://imgur.com/JrMMIj6)

+* "Emptiness is not nothing, it's everything, everything at once." - [The Womb of Buddhas](https://www.goodreads.com/book/show/1056304)

+* "Form is emptiness, emptiness is form / Emptiness is not separate from form, form is not separate from emptiness / Whatever is form is emptiness, whatever is emptiness is form." - [The Heart Sutra](https://w.wiki/Cpa)

 * “She wasn't doing a thing that I could see, except standing there leaning on the balcony railing, holding the universe together.” - [J.D.
 Salinger](https://www.goodreads.com/quotes/244426-she-wasn-t-doing-a-thing-that-i-could-see-except)

+***

+### Timelessness

+* *"If time is, admittedly, endless, how can number apply to it?"* - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

+* [Philosophical presentism](https://en.wikipedia.org/wiki/Philosophical_presentism) is the view that neither the future nor the past exists.

+* According to Einstein's [Relativity of simultaneity,](https://en.wikipedia.org/wiki/Relativity_of_simultaneity) simultaneity is not an absolute relation between events; what is simultaneous in one frame of reference will not necessarily be simultaneous in another.
+As Einstein's theory of relativity explains, if you were to travel at the speed of light then strange things would happen to space and time, and you would experience yourself to be in all places and times at once. - [Example 1,](https://upload.wikimedia.org/wikipedia/commons/7/78/Relativity_of_Simultaneity_Animation.gif) [Example 2.](https://upload.wikimedia.org/wikipedia/commons/7/72/Traincar_Relativity2.svg)

+* “The distinction between past and present and future is only a stubbornly persistent illusion.” - [Albert Einstein](https://imgur.com/F8pPVvb)

+* "The past, present, and future all exist in the universal hologram simultaneously." - [De-classified CIA document](https://www.cia.gov/library/readingroom/docs/CIA-RDP96-00788R001700210016-5.pdf)

+* “Past and future are myths: stories of the mind.
+You cannot escape the present; ever; not even theoretically." - [Bernardo Kastrup, Ph.D., philosopher](https://imgur.com/4L4nv51)

+* "Only the present day and present moment are real." - [Hasidic master Rabbi Nachman](https://w.wiki/CwJ)

+* "[The specious present](https://en.wikipedia.org/wiki/Specious_present) consists of three nonentities—the past, which does not exist, the future, which does not exist, and their conterminous, the present; the faculty from which it proceeds lies to us in the fiction of the specious present." - E. Robert Kelly

+* "The present is the future’s past, and is therefore what has already occurred on the way to a (now) pre-existing future fulfillment. . . .
+It is the future that is doing the creating of a past congruent with itself and it is the present that chooses itself to be congruently the past of a particular future.” - [Carl Buchheit, Ph.D.](https://imgur.com/vRy7hmo)

+* “Ultimately all the moments are really one, … therefore now is eternity….
+Everything, including me, is dying every moment into eternity and being born again.” - [David Bohm, physicist](http://www.fdavidpeat.com/interviews/bohm.htm)

+* "Imagine the Earth devoid of human life.
+Would it still have a past and a future?
+Could we still speak of time in any meaningful way?
+The question "What time is it?" or "What's the date today?"
+The oak tree or the eagle would be bemused by such a question.
+"What time?" they would ask. ***"Well, of course, it's now.
+The time is now.
+What else is there?"*** - [Eckhart Tolle, Power of the Now](https://www.goodreads.com/book/show/6708.The_Power_of_Now)

+* ***"There is nothing peculiar in the present event to make it different from the past and future.*** For a moment the past was actual and the future will become so.
+What makes the present so different?
+A thing focused in the now is with me, for I am ever-present; it is my own reality that I impart to the present event.
+We consider memories, only when they come into the present.
+The forgotten is not counted until one is reminded -- which implies, ***bringing into the now."*** - [Sri Nisargadatta Maharaj, I Am That](http://www.prahlad.org/gallery/nisargadatta/I_Am_That.pdf)

+* “The experience of ‘there’ takes place here, just as the experience of the past or future takes place now.
+It is not possible to leave ‘here’ and visit ‘there.’
+‘There’ is always a concept, never an experience.
+Space is the distance between the point ‘here’ and the point ‘there,’ or between two points ‘there.’
+However, only here is experienced.
+We are not moving through time and space.
+Time and space are, as it were, moving through us.
+I never go anywhere. ***I am always in the same place of ‘I am,’ the placeless place called here, the timeless time called now.”*** - [Rupert Spira, The Nature of Consciousness](https://www.goodreads.com/book/show/31142905-the-nature-of-consciousness)

+* "So far as we know, animals do not live in constant anxiety about sickness and death, as we do, ***because they live in [the present.](https://www.quora.com/How-do-insects-experience-time)*** There was never a time when the world began, because it goes round and round like a circle, and there is no place on a circle where it begins.
+There was no past. ***If the universe began in the past, when that happened it was now.*** But it is still now and the universe is still beginning now and it’s trailing off like the wake of a ship from now and as the wake of the ship fades out, so does the past.
+You can look back there to explain things but the explanation disappears.
+You will never find it there.
+Things are not explained by the past.
+They’re explained by what happens now." - [Alan Watts](https://www.youtube.com/watch?v=MVVk67UZMJ0)

+* “[The SRI experiments](https://w.wiki/CtW) showed that the viewer is [***not bound by present time.***](https://archive.org/details/CIA-RDP96-00789R002100220001-4/page/n27) Our psychic viewers were able to find a [downed Russian bomber in Africa,](http://www.lookingglassnews.org/viewstory.php?storyid=5187) to describe the health of American hostages in Iran and to locate a kidnapped American general in Italy.
+We also described Soviet weapons factories in Siberia and a Chinese atomic-bomb test three days before it occurred..." - [Russell Targ, physicist](https://imgur.com/a/dJD9Lj3)

+* Both "Simul" (simultaneously / simulation) and "Singul" (singular / singularity) are derived from [Proto-Indo-European sem-](https://en.wiktionary.org/wiki/Reconstruction:Proto-Indo-European/sem-) meaning (**“together, one.”**)

 ***